Michelle-lele/project0/README.md

 You must use [v] Bootstrap 4 on your website, taking advantage of at least [v] one Bootstrap component, and using at least [v] two Bootstrap columns for layout purposes using Bootstrap’s grid model.

-Your stylesheets must use at least [v] one SCSS variable, at least [x] one example of SCSS nesting, and at least [x] one use of SCSS inheritance.
+Your stylesheets must use at least [v] one SCSS variable, at least [v] one example of SCSS nesting, and at least [x] one use of SCSS inheritance.

-[x] In README.md, include a short writeup describing your project, what’s contained in each file, and (optionally) any other additional information the staff should know about your project.
+[v] In README.md, include a short writeup describing your project, what’s contained in each file, and (optionally) any other additional information the staff should know about your project.